Analysis | Trump is losing the war over his legacy

 It is always the case that presidents want to shape their legacies.
 No president wants to be Warren G. Harding, pilloried by history when he's remembered at all.
 Much better to be a Franklin D. Roosevelt or Ronald Reagan, legacies sitting on real foundations that have been carefully tended over time.
 One has to assume that for Trump, always so keenly attuned to public perceptions of him, the drive to be remembered in a specific light is even stronger.

-And yet Trump is perhaps uniquely poorly positioned to frame his own legacy.
+Yet Trump is perhaps uniquely poorly positioned to frame his own legacy.

 Most modern presidents, even controversial ones like George W. Bush and Bill Clinton, have at least enough institutional legitimacy to be seen as reliable interlocutors about their own tenures.
 One can envision either of them or Barack Obama sitting down alongside a panel of historians at an event hosted by a prominent university, discussing presidential decision-making and its ramifications in good faith.
 It's quite difficult to imagine Trump doing the same thing, as difficult as it is to imagine his sitting down with someone like NBC News's Lester Holt and offering his honest assessment of his own missteps.

-Trump spent all of his political capital on trying to stay president, first by constantly misleading the public and, after the 2020 election, by stoking the dishonest claim that his second term had been stolen away.
+Trump spent all of his political capital on trying to stay president, first by constantly misleading the public and, after the 2020 election, by stoking the dishonest claim that his second term had been stolen.
 Since the moment the U.S. Capitol was first breached on Jan.
 6, an event far beyond any acceptable political activity, Trump has repeatedly tried to excuse those who participated — Trump supporters all.
 Speaking to Fox News’s Laura Ingraham last week, he ridiculously claimed that those who had beaten law enforcement officers and broken windows in a last-ditch attempt to overturn the election results had, in fact, simply been “hugging and kissing the police and the guards” in the facility.

-Fox News is one of Trump's few outlets for speaking to the public at his point.
-The network, eager to win back the portion of its Trump-positive audience that peeled away after it had the gall to recognize that he'd lost, is happy to have Trump exclusives and its hosts have little inclination to push back on the former president's obvious falsehoods — which suits Trump just fine.
+Fox News is one of Trump’s few outlets for speaking to the public at this point.
+The network, eager to win back the portion of its Trump-positive audience that peeled away after it had the gall to recognize that he had lost, is happy to have Trump exclusives, and its hosts have little inclination to push back on the former president’s obvious falsehoods — which suits Trump just fine.
 Trump no longer has his Twitter or Facebook accounts, seeing them stripped away in the wake of Jan.
 6. He lamented the loss of that audience in his interview with Ingraham but tried to put a positive spin on it.

-“So I put out statements now ‘from the office of’ and the statements are picked up by everybody,” he said, referring to tweet-esque press releases that his team occasionally puts out.
+“So I put out statements now ‘from the office of’ and the statements are picked up by everybody,” he said, referring to tweet-esque news releases that his team occasionally puts out.
 “I mean, it actually works better.”

 Of course it doesn’t.
-The visibility of those statements relies specifically on their being “picked up” by the media, meaning that the media has an opportunity to note when their contents deviate from reality.
-This was the entire reason Trump used to celebrate his Twitter account: it reduced the intermediary role of the press.
+The visibility of those statements relies specifically on their being “picked up” by the media, meaning the media has an opportunity to note when their contents deviate from reality.
+This was the entire reason Trump used to celebrate his Twitter account: It reduced the intermediary role of the press.
 Now, he relies on the media to propagate what he has to say.
 The right-wing media will do so uncritically, but no one in that universe has the audience that Trump did, nor are they reaching those who might be persuaded on Trump’s legacy.

 Trump has floated the idea of building his own social media network, which would certainly help boost his connection to his base, if not reshape how the world views his presidency.
-(In fact, it would likely just cement those perceptions.)
-He could write a book, if he could find a publisher willing to weather the outcry, but there’s no reason to think that it would be anything other than a hagiographic rehash of “The Art of the Deal.”
+(In fact, it would probably just cement those perceptions.)
+He could write a book, if he could find a publisher willing to weather the outcry, but there’s no reason to think it would be anything other than a hagiographic rehash of “The Art of the Deal.”

-Perhaps recognizing the position he's in, Trump's reportedly agreed to speak with a dozen journalists working on books about his administration.
+Perhaps recognizing the position he’s in, Trump has reportedly agreed to speak with a dozen journalists working on books about his administration.
 But, again, the results are largely dependent on his own willingness to be self-reflective — and largely out of his control.

-There's another risk for any effort to shape Trump's legacy that the CNN interviews with the health officials makes obvious.
-We're only about two months past the end of his term in office, and efforts to understand what happened within his administration are still just beginning.
-Last week, The Post reported that at least nine oversight probes had been hindered during Trump's time in office, some of which will be completed or released in coming months.
+There’s another risk for any effort to shape Trump’s legacy that the CNN interviews with the health officials makes obvious.
+We’re only about two months past the end of his term in office, and efforts to understand what happened within his administration are still just beginning.
+Last week, The Washington Post reported that at least nine oversight probes had been hindered during Trump’s time in office, some of which will be completed or released in coming months.
 The ability of Trump loyalists to keep sketchy activity or faulty decisions out of view largely collapsed on Jan.
-20, 2021, and the Biden administration will likely have little reason to be generous in keeping them hidden.
+20 and the Biden administration will probably have little reason to be generous in keeping them hidden.

 Trump's legacy is already rocky, to put it mildly — and we don't yet have a full picture of his presidency.